Diamondback Energy Inc. (FANG) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Diamondback Energy Inc. (FANG) has been better in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+To sum up, Diamondback Energy Inc. (FANG) has seen a better performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.